jddavis-ai/domino-quickstart-ray/README.md

 ### Welcome to your very own Ray on Domino quick-start project!

+*Example Quick-Start Project I created from scratch to drive sales & user engagement for a former company*

 Ray is a extensive distributed computing library of tools for parallel and distributed applications.
 Ray provides:

 1. Simple primitives for building and running distributed applications.